-For further information on the IFRs and the final rule, see the following Federal Register notices:
+For further information on the IFRs and NPR, see the following Federal Register notices:

-- Regulatory Capital Rule: Eligible Retained Income; - Regulatory Capital Rule: Revised Transition of the Current Expected Credit Losses Methodology for Allowances; - Regulatory Capital Rule: Revised Transition of the Current Expected Credit Losses Methodology for Allowances (Correcting Amendment to IFR); - Regulatory Capital Rule: MMLF; - Regulatory Capital Rule: Changes to the Community Bank Leverage Ratio (CBLR) Framework; - Regulatory Capital Rule: Transition for the CBLR Framework; - Regulatory Capital Rule: PPPLF and PPP Loans; - Regulation D: Reserve Requirements of Depository Institutions; - Regulation O: Loans to Executive Officers, Directors, and Principal Shareholders of Member Banks; - Regulatory Capital Rule: Temporary Exclusion of U.S. Treasury Securities and Deposits at Federal Reserve Banks from the Supplementary Leverage Ratio for Depository Institutions; and - Final Rule: Assessments, Mitigating the Deposit Insurance Assessment Effect of Participation in the PPP, the PPPLF, and the MMLF.
+- Regulatory Capital Rule: MMLF; - Regulatory Capital Rule: Changes to the Community Bank Leverage Ratio (CBLR) Framework; - Regulatory Capital Rule: Transition for the CBLR Framework; - Regulatory Capital Rule: PPPLF and PPP Loans; - Regulation D: Reserve Requirements of Depository Institutions; - Regulation O: Loans to Executive Officers, Directors, and Principal Shareholders of Member Banks; - Temporary Exclusion of U.S. Treasury Securities and Deposits at Federal Reserve Banks from the Supplementary Leverage Ratio for Holding Companies; - Regulatory Capital Rule: Temporary Exclusion of U.S. Treasury Securities and Deposits at Federal Reserve Banks From the Supplementary Leverage Ratio for Depository Institutions; and - Assessments, Mitigating the Deposit Insurance Assessment Effect of Participation in the PPP, the PPPLF, and the MMLF